akeneo/pim-helpcenter/content/md/what-is/understand-data-quality.md

 - Lowercases formatting: the PIM checks whether text area attributes are correctly formatted for lower cases.

 ::: info
-Spell check is available for the English, French, German, Spanish, Italian, Dutch, Danish, and Swedish locales.
+Spell check is available for the English, French, German, Spanish, Italian, Dutch, Danish, Swedish, Norwegian and Portuguese (Brazilian) locales.
-Spell check is usable with localisable text and simple text area attributes.
+Spell check is usable with localisable text and text area attributes.
 :::

 ::: info